odedia/pcf-on-azure-the-hard-way/README.md

 terraform apply --auto-approve
 ```

 When terraform installation is complete, setup the DNS records in your google domain provider as type NS.
-Look at the `terraform output` and find the section for `env_dns_zone_name_servers`.
+Look at the `terraform output env_dns_zone_name_servers`.
 For example:

 ```
 env_dns_zone_name_servers = [